 I had heard of people in the Facebook groups and from friends who had booked their fingerprint appointments in one of the Comisarías around the outskirts of Madrid.
 A few of the most popular ones are Alcobendas, Pinto, Parla, Pozuelo de Alarcón, Alcalá de Henares and Arganda del Rey.

 On the way to Alcalá is Coslada, which is where I made my appointment for March 10th of that year.
 The reason?
-It wasn’t too far away from where my school was located which was near Metro Canillejas, Line 5 (northeast inside Zone A).
+It wasn’t too far away from where my school was located which was near Metro Canillejas, Line 5 (a northeastern neighborhood located inside Zone A of the Metro).

-Current and future Madrid language assistants can find more tips and tricks for using public transportation like a pro in my new e-book, The Ultimate Guide to Madrid’s Transportation Networks.
+Current and future Madrid language assistants can find more tips and tricks for learning the public transportation networks like a pro in my new e-book, The Ultimate Guide to Madrid’s Transportation Networks.

 Book & Go to Your Fingerprint Appointment